VV1nce/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_49085891/README.md

 Testset accuracy: 76.37%
 ============================================================
 ```
 Note: the “acc” value in logs refers to per-batch accuracy, not overall accuracy.
+Test set will runs once after training without using EMA weight.
+Just for reference.
-Test set will runs once after training.
 During the total of 150 epochs, training stopped at epoch 70 due to early stopping.
 At this point, the model achieved a final validation accuracy of 89.17%.
 The testset accyracy reaches 76.37%.
 #### Loss and Accuracy
 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="images/train_val_accuracy.png" alt="Train and Validation Accuracy" width="45%" style="margin-right: 10px;">